mehrshad-kh/movies/README.md

 # Movies

-This is a collection of scripts I use to download and play my favorite TV shows.
+This is a collection of Zsh scripts I've written to download and play my favorite TV shows.

 ## Documentation